RTradeLtd/TxPB/doc/GETTING_STARTED.md

 ```

 When you run the `client file upload` command, you end up storing the given file as a unixfs object, and you announce to the network that you are providing the returned hash.
 When you run the `client file download` command, we first check if node has the data for the given cid locally, and if not we ask the rest of the network for that data.

+No output isn't a sign of anything going wrong, and means your action completed.
+For example `client file download` and `client file upload` by default dont give any output.
+If you want to display some additional information, try the flag `--print-progress` or `--pp`

 ## Logging